regisd/regisd.github.io/_posts/2010-10-15-flac-vs-apple-lossless.md

 For mobile play, it is not necessary to have genuine sound quality, because small hear plugs can give a good sound anyway.
 Plus, memory space is rare precious.

-That&rsquo;s why, I re-encode my songs in [Ogg Vorbis](http://www.vorbis.com/ "Ogg Vorbis"), at 96 kbds VBR.
+That’s why, I re-encode my songs in [Ogg Vorbis](http://www.vorbis.com/ "Ogg Vorbis"), at 96 kbds VBR.

 <ol class="footnotes">
   <li id="footnote_0_1446" class="footnote">